The Rank Organisation: Temporary revival and last years

 In 1977, Rank appointed Tony Williams head of production and over two years Rank made eight films worth £10 million, including Eagle's Wing, The Shout, The Thirty Nine Steps, Riddle of the Sands and Silver Dream Racer.
+(Another account said the company committed £4 million a year over three years.)
 Many of these stories were set in the past.
 "You have to go back in time to tell a story that doesn't have to face seventies problems", said Williams in 1978.
 "What people are nostalgic for isn't necessarily any particular period, but the happier values that are missing today."
 Few of these new Rank films performed well at the box office, losing £1.6 million overall.
+The Rank cinemas refused to play some of the movies.

 At the Cannes Film Festival in 1980, Ed Chilton of Rank announced a £12 million slate of projects.
 However, by June, they withdrew from production once again.
 "The decision was made to plunge on in and then it was pulled back", said Williams.
 The Rank films that had been announced for production – including an adaptation of HMS Ulysses, The Rocking Horse Winner and a film version of To the Manor Born – were cancelled.
 "It now takes too long to recoup money on films," said a spokesman for Rank.

 The following year, Rank reported a record pre-tax profit of £102 million.
 According to Tony Williams: